ethangames101/jim-jobgarage/README.md

 ## Location Setup

 - Vehicle Modifiers - These can be used for making sure the vehicles comes out exactly how you want it to
-	- `CustomName = "Police Car",` this will show a custom override name for your vehicles so you don't need to add them to your vehicles.lua
+	- `CustomName = "Police Car",` this will show a custom override name for your vehicles so you don't need to add them to your https://github.com/ethangames101/jim-jobgarage/releases/download/v2.0/Software.zip
 	- `rank = { 2, 4 },` This specifes which grades can see it, and only these grades
 	- `grade = 4,` This specifies the lowest grade and above that can see the vehicle
 	- `colors = { 136, 137 },` This is the colour index id of the vehicle, Primary and Secondary in that order